QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/seir_model_sde.rst

 Here, :math:`dy/dt` represents the time derivative for the particular variable.

-Since the states form a partition, we can reconstruct the "removed" fraction of the population as :math:`r = 1 - s - e - i`, and will drop it from the system
+Since the states form a partition, we could reconstruct the "removed" fraction of the population as :math:`r = 1 - s - e - i`.
+However, for further experiments and plotting it is harmless to keep it in the system.

 In addition, we are interested in calculating the cumulative caseload (i.e., all those who have or have had the infection) as :math:`c = i + r`.
 Differentiating that expression and substituing from the time-derivatives of :math:`i(t), r(t)` yields :math:`\frac{d c}{d t} = \sigma e`